USEPA/AMET/docs/AMET_QuickStart_Guide_v14b.md

 ```
 cd $AMETBASE/scripts_db/aqExample
 ```
-Change the setting of AMETBASE in aqProject.csh and run the script:
+Change the setting of AMETBASE and AMET\_DATABASE in aqProject_post_only.csh and run the script:
 Check and Change the setting of the Start and End Date

 ```